1. Language and Speakers

 2.4.1 Voicing

-In a small sample of language recordings analysed by GALC between 2019-2021 linguists found 97 per cent of word-initial phonemes were voiced.
-Medial phonemes were not (100 per cent unvoiced) and 71 per cent of final phonemes were voiced.
+In a small sample of language recordings analysed by GALCAC in 2021, linguists found 98 per cent of word-initial phonemes were voiced, 98 per cent of medial phonemes were voiced and 100 per cent of final phonemes were unvoiced.

 2.4.2 Consonants